crossplane/crossplane/design/design-doc-smaller-providers.md

 * `networking.azure.upbound.io` (100 CRDs)

 `datafactory.azure.upbound.io` is also quite large at 45 CRDs.
-All other services currently have 25 or less CRDs.
+All other services currently have 25 or fewer CRDs.

-These large services are problematic because they contain types that are very commonly used.
+These large services contain types that are very commonly used.
 For example `ec2.aws.upbound.io` contains the `VPC` and `SecurityGroup` types, which are dependencies of many other services.
-For example to deploy an EKS cluster you may want to create and reference a `VPC` and a `SecurityGroup` (or three).
+To deploy an EKS cluster you may want to create and reference a `VPC` and a `SecurityGroup` (or three).
 To do so, you would need to bring in `provider-aws-ec2` and thus install ~90 superfluous CRDs.

 I propose that in these cases where a service:

 * Is large, containing 25 or more CRDs
 * Is commonly used as a dependency of other services
-* Contains a few 'core' types (e.g. `VPC`) alongside many more obscure types
+* Contains a few 'core' types alongside many less commonly used types

 We break the service up into two providers; "core" and "everything else".
 For example in the case of `ec2.aws.upbound.io` we would create:

 * `upbound/provider-aws-ec2-core` - Contains the ~10-20 most commonly used types
-  (e.g. `VPC`, `SecurityGroup`, `Subnet`, etc).
+  (e.g. `VPC`, `SecurityGroup`, etc.
 * `upbound/provider-aws-ec2` - Contains the remaining types.

-These providers would "share" the `ec2.aws.upbound.io` API group.
-That is, the core provider would not be `ec2-core.aws.upbound.io`.
+The `ec2.aws.upbound.io` API group would be split across these two providers.
 The core provider would be a dependency of the full provider, such that:

 * Installing `upbound/provider-aws-ec2` installed support for all of EC2,
   including the things in core (as a dependency).
 * Installing `upbound/provider-aws-ec2-core` installed support for just the core types.

 ### Cross-Resource References